ivorybricks/mentaliteen/README.md

 # mentaliteen
-Collaborative project to create a website which provides information about common mental illnesses and how they manifest in teens, as well as how to offer support.
+The focus of this collaborative project was to create a website which provides information about common mental illnesses and how they manifest in teens, as well as how to offer support.